Written by Yoppie

 The short answer?
 It’s probably fine and healthy.
 If your menstrual blood is seeming a little more stringy, jelly-like or mucus-y (yes, let’s pretend mucus-y is a word) then it could be mixed up with some of the slippery fluid that comes from your cervix, called cervical mucus.

-Cervical mucus is there to protect sperm and becomes thin to help them reach the egg (or if you’re taking hormonal birth control, it thickens to stop sperm making it there!).
+Cervical mucus is there to protect sperm and becomes thinner around the time of ovulation to help them reach the egg, and becomes thicker at other times.
+If you’re taking hormonal birth control, your cervical mucus is thickened precisely to stop sperm from getting through the cervix!.
 Ultimately, stringy or mucus-y period blood is usually nothing to worry about.
 If it has suddenly changed and you are concerned, speak to your GP to make sure everything is A-OK.

 To summarise, if you are regularly passing large clots during your period, or the consistency of your period blood has changed alongside accompanying symptoms, then it doesn’t hurt to speak to your doctor.